 - 1. The Commission should adopt guiding principles in this decision based on information that is in the record of this proceeding. - 2.
 Cost-effectiveness analysis should be conducted in the manner directed by D.19-05-019. - 3.
 The Commission should adopt neutral guiding principles that do not specify methods with a specific outcome or any other outcome. - 4.
-The Commission should provide a clear differentiation between statutory mandates and guiding principles. - 5.
-The Commission should not adopt proposed principles 1, 2, and 4 but instead adopt one guiding principle that requires the successor to the net energy metering tariff to comply with the statutory requirements of Public Utilities Code Section 2827.1. - 6.
-The Commission should not adopt the definitions of sustainable growth recommended by TURN, NRDC, and Public Advocates Office.
+The Commission should use the less prescriptive term "should" versus the term "shall" in the guiding principles. - 5.
+The Commission should provide a clear differentiation between statutory mandates and guiding principles. - 6.
+The Commission should not adopt proposed principles 1, 2, and 4 but instead adopt one guiding principle that requires the successor to the net energy metering tariff to comply with the statutory requirements of Public Utilities Code Section 2827.1. - 7.
+The Commission should not adopt a definition or interpretation of sustainable growth at this time..